phetsims/qa/documentation/qa-book.md

 * type:performance - For performance issues, e.g. low frame rate, lag, etc.
 * type:question - For questions.

+### 3.4 QA Pipline

+In the QA repo, there is a project called the QA Pipeline.
+The pipeline contains cards that either correspond to issues in the QA repo for tests and sims, or to sims that will soon enter QA.
+The placement of these cards indicates where in testing that particular sim/issue is.
+It also indicates priority.
+If a test is in the active tests column then, the higher it is, the higher its priority.
+The pipline is edited primarily by Ariel and Katie.
+When tests are done, they will be moved to their appropriate column.

 ***

 ## Section 4: Testing